Loving Your Three Brains

 Simple facts about our gut brain…

 The average cranial brain has 86 billion neurons.
-Your gut has just 500 million because it’s area of responsibility is much smaller.
+Your gut has just 500 million because it’s area of responsibility is much smaller, it’s responsibilities more focused.

 Your gut brain acts freely without directions from above, contrary to what we’ve long believed.
 Many functions of digestion, for example, happen without supervision.
 News about what’s going on travels back and forth within the nervous systems, but that’s about staying in touch, not control.